-Worldwide commercial (.com) domains were for the first time the source of the largest share of online requests for information.
-Approximately 38.4 percent of the 117,200 requests for PPD information during the 12-month period ending in August 2015 originated from .com domains-a 130-percent increase compared to the 16.7 percent reported for such requests during the 2014 reporting period.6 Numerical Internet addresses that do not provide information about the name of the registrant or the type of domain were second with approximately 31.8 percent of requests for PPD information.
-That figure represents a decrease of 6.6 percent from the 38.4 percent reported for such addresses during the period ending in August 2014,7 and followed a decrease of 18.4 percent from the 56.8 percent reported for such addresses during the period ending in August 2013.8
+Worldwide commercial (.com) domains, which for the first time were the source of the largest share of online requests for information during the Commission's 2015 reporting year, 7 retained that position this past year.
+Approximately 42.9 percent of the 139,300 requests for information during the 12-month period ending in July 2016 originated from .com domains-an increase compared to the 38.4 percent reported for such requests during the 2015 reporting year.
+8 Numerical Internet addresses that do not provide information about the name of the registrant or the type of domain were second with approximately 23.9 percent of requests for PPD information.
+That figure represents a decrease of 7.9 percentage points from the 31.8 percent reported for such addresses during the Commission's 2015 reporting year, 9 and followed previous decreases of 6.6 percentage points reported for the Commission's 2014 reporting year.
+10 and 18.4 points for the Commission's 2013 reporting year.
+11